emeric-martineau/slex/README.md

  * `=>`: to call a go function to generate a token (see the `skipComment` function in `lexer/lexer_test.go`),
  * `~=`: use a regex

-The las part is value.
+The last part is value.

 With regex, you can add sub-pattern.
 For example, you want check if identifier is keyword or something else.
 In this case, after value, you can add function name or couple of identifier/value.

-In case of regex, if regex contains space (don't sur that make sense), you can enclose with single-quote or double-quote.
+In case of regex, if regex contains space (don't sure that make sense), you can enclose with single-quote or double-quote.

 If line is too long, you can split it by using `\` at end of line.